 Their first step, he says, was to take a ‘boots-on-the-ground’ approach and speak directly with the community.
 The SATC team made impactful connections, taking what little time they had to listen to locals and visit some of the affected areas.
 They visited neighbourhoods, tourism operators, and various businesses to gain a better understanding of the challenges on the ground.
 Through this experience, the team realized they could help the region and its people by delivering timely, transparent communication about the bushfires and their impact.

 SATC focused on providing clear messaging about the region in real-time, sharing how community members could meaningfully contribute to relief.
 The DMO shared images of damage and posts about the spaces and places that were impossible to visit while showing how people could help in other ways.
 They shared links to numerous charities so the public could choose who to donate to and learn how to help the vulnerable.
 They posted maps and various other forms of communication to show people how to safely participate in activities that would support the local economy and benefit the community.
-Here are a few examples.
+Here are two examples.

 An Instagram post from SATC dated January 3, 2020.
 The DMO posted many descriptive, empathetic and transparent messages about the bushfires.